leo-serrao/netflix-clone/README.md

 </div>

 # Netflix Clone
-Porject made to clone the Netflix interface
+Project made to clone the Netflix interface